google/flax/docs/guides/flax_basics.md

 Note that the above function has a quite verbose signature and it would not actually work with `jax.jit()` because the function arguments are not "valid JAX types".

-We provide a handy wrapper that simplifies the above code, see [TrainState](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#flax.training.train_state.TrainState).
+Flax provides a handy wrapper - `TrainState` - that simplifies the above code.
+Check out [`flax.training.train_state.TrainState`](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#flax.training.train_state.TrainState) to learn more.

 +++ {"id": "_GL0PsCwnaJw"}